laravel/docs/blade.md

 Components and slots provide similar benefits to sections and layouts; however, some may find the mental model of components and slots easier to understand.
 There are two approaches to writing components: class based components and anonymous components.

 To create a class based component, you may use the `make:component` Artisan command.
 To illustrate how to use components, we will create a simple `Alert` component.
-The `make:component` command will place the component in the `App\View\Components` directory:
+The `make:component` command will place the component in the `app/View/Components` directory:

     php artisan make:component Alert